Corn Prices

 What are the short-term drivers of Corn prices?

-Over the 1 Month horizon the outlook is moderately bullish due to drivers such as: - The shape of the futures curve - Max. temperature in South Dakota (United States) - US WASDE Corn Total Use Br(None) The top contrary drivers for the 1 Month horizon are: - Movements in the Iranian Rial Spot - Grain exports from United States
+Over the 1 Month horizon the outlook is moderately bullish due to drivers such as: - The net positions of speculators on COMEX - The shape of the futures curve - Max. temperature in South Dakota (United States) Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis - Movements in the Iranian Rial Spot

 What are the long-term drivers of Corn prices?